-The stakes in this test were about 20 inches long and those that were wrapped had about 4 inches of exposed wood at the bottom of the stake.
-The wrap extended 12 inches and then there was 4 inches of exposed wood at the top.
-The stakes were planted so that about 2 inches of the wrap was above the soil line and 10 inches was below.
-The samples are evaluated at 16, 32 and 48 weeks for attack and moisture content by cutting the stake into 2 inch zones and evaluating each zone.
+The stakes in this test were about 20 inches long and those that were wrapped had about 4 inches of exposed wood at each end of the stake with the center 12 inches being wrapped.
+The stakes were planted so that about 2 inches of the wrap was above the soil line and 10 inches was below along with the 4 inch unwrapped end.
+The samples are evaluated at 16, 32 and 48 weeks for attack and moisture content by cutting and evaluating 2 inch zones of each stake.

-The results are again conclusive in that the portions of the stake protected by the barrier system had essentially no attack even though there was considerable attack on the unprotected, buried ends of those stakes.
+The results are again conclusive in that the portions of the stake protected by the barrier system had essentially no attack even though there was considerable attack on the unprotected ends of those stakes.
 Furthermore, the moisture contents of the below ground wrapped portions were below fiber saturation (<28%) while the exposed portion were 70-115%.
 Keeping wood dry is the first step in preventing its attack.